IvoNet/camel-demo/README.md

 docker-compose down [-v]
 ```

-the -v option will also remove the volumes created
+the -v option will also remove the docker volumes created.

 # FTP docker image